Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 flutter build web --dart-define=FLUTTER_WEB_USE_SKIA=true
 ```

 5. Run the command to specify the hosting deploy to.
+You can find the hosting name within the `Hosting` section in the Firebase console.

 ```
 firebase target:apply hosting metrics <YOUR_HOSTING_NAME>